-The WFU Humanities Institute establishes programs and provides funding for faculty in the humanities and other fields of study engaging in humanistic inquiry and scholarship.
-The Institute fosters collaboration and promotes cross- and interdisciplinary research and other creative activity.
-It also supports joint faculty-student research and activities, and builds partnerships with the public community outside Wake Forest.
+The WFU Humanities Institute establishes programs and provides funding for university faculty in the humanities and other fields of study engaging in humanistic inquiry and scholarship.
+We are a member of the Consortium of Humanities Centers and Institutes (CHCI) and the National Humanities Alliance (NHA).

 For more information, contact Dean Franco, Director, WFU Humanities Institute & Professor of English (firstname.lastname@example.org) or Aimee Mepham, Assistant Director (email@example.com).